 can be achieved by setting

 muted player settings to true.
-Autoplay with audio may still be available in some desktop browsers but it is likely to be increasingly blocked.
+Autoplay with audio remains available in some desktop browsers but it is likely to be increasingly blocked in the short-to-mid term future.
+You can check our compatibility table for more information on the subject.

 The below player settings can help fine tuning your autoplay set up.